What is heart disease?

 What are the risk factors for heart disease that can be changed?
 2

 Physical Inactivity: Several studies have shown that physical inactivity increases the risk of heart disease anywhere from 1.5 to 2.4 times – comparable to the risk observed in high blood cholesterol, high blood pressure, or cigarette smoking.
-Fewer than 23% of Minnesota adults get the recommended amount of aerobic and strength exercise (2015), and 18% of adults in Minnesota are not physically active at all (2016).3
+Approximately 21% of Minnesota adults get the recommended amount of aerobic and strength exercise (2017), and 25% of adults in Minnesota are not physically active at all (2017).3

 1 CDC.
 Deaths: Final Data for 2009.
 National Vital Statistics Reports 2011; 60 (3)